ShinyQ/Python-Data-Mining-Titanic_Train_set/README.md

-# Data Science - Train Set
+# Data Mining - Titanic Train Set

 #### Just A Practice For A Better Data Processing In Statistic Subject (Bye-Bye Excel :p)